 CONDITIONS TO BE SATISFIED PRIOR TO ISSUE OF CONSTRUCTION CERTIFICATE

+Submit a Construction Management Plan

+Prior to release of any Construction Certificate (Building) a Construction Management Plan for the management of soil, water, vegetation, waste, noise, vibration, dust, hazards and risk for the construction works must be submitted to, and endorsed by, Council.
+The plan must:

+a) describe the proposed construction works and construction program and,

+b) set standards and performance Reason: Work criteria to be met by the construction works and,

+c) describe the procedures to be implemented to ensure that the works comply with the standards and performance criteria and,

+d) identify procedures to receive, register, report and respond to complaints and,

+e) nominate and provide contact details for the persons responsible for implementing and monitoring compliance with the plans

+Reason: To ensure that satisfactory measures are in place to provide for environmental management of the construction works.

 Retaining Walls

 Any retaining wall greater than 1000 mm is to be designed and constructed to structural engineer’s details.
 Prior to issue of any construction certificate provide a certified copy of the design to Queanbeyan-Palerang Regional Council.

-Reason: Retaining walls are structurally strong enough to bear the loads put on them.
+Reason: To ensure retaining walls are structurally strong enough to bear the loads put on them.

 Water & Sewer Compliance Certificate of Compliance - Design